 It’s important to start by telling you about my eating habits: I’m vegan adjacent.
 That means I enjoy vegetables, but I’d rather wrap my entire being around a beautifully cooked steak with visible sizzling herbs and a pink Crayola couldn’t create.
-It means I believe a whole red snapper will cure whatever ails me, anything with real butter will undoubtedly taste like the blood of god, and I will overlook the lard they mention in my favorite box of cornbread mix.
+It means I believe a whole red snapper will cure whatever ails me, anything with real butter will undoubtedly taste like the blood of god, and I will overlook the lard they mention in my favorite box of cornbread mix while also serving some artisan bread on the side.
 Yes, vegan adjacent.
 Now hold that thought for a second.

 Picture it: Early May in Amsterdam, I’m slightly hungry after a week of traveling and a long day of walking along the canals, frolicking through passage ways, and train hopping to parts of the city outsiders rarely visit, and since I’ve moved on from the not-so-seasoned Dutch food this beautiful country has to offer, finding a delicious meal that I haven’t yet had is difficult.
 A voice comes to me in the form of a Facebook message, jokingly saying “I know you dislike vegan restaurants and hate vegans, but you must try Mooshka.”
 To be clear, I don’t hate vegans, I just hate their missionary-like approach to converting others.
 I do strongly dislike those with newfound gluten allergies, however.
 So what did I do?
 Called a friend and we jumped on the train at Amsterdam Centraal Station and we made our way downtown, riding fast, faces passed, we were Mooshka bound.

 My stomach jumped from the train before I could, and we were on Van Woustraat, made the left on Ceintuubaan, and another left on Hemonystaat and there, at #66 (Location Has Changed Since This Interview.
 New Location Below), was the cool spot with a cow painted on the window.
 Another thing I should note: Whenever I intentionally set my Plan A meal to vegan, I look for the cheap Plan B meal, in case I’m not full when the overly-priced Plan A is done.